|Big Daddy's Kitchen|

 Heat the oil over medium-high to high heat.
 Add the onions and peppers and saute until the onions begin to caramelize and turn a golden brown (about 10 minutes), stirring often.
 Reduce heat to medium and add the garlic, ginger and the crushed chiles and saute for an additional minute or until aromatic.

-Add the turmeric and coriander briskly stirring for an additional 15-20 seconds then add the coconut milk and water.
+Add the turmeric and coriander briskly stirring for an additional 15-20 seconds then add the coconut milk.
 Cook the sauce, uncovered, until it thickens, about 10 minutes, lowering the heat if it begins to boil.
 Stir frequently to prevent sticking and burning.
 Add the shrimp and simmer for 3-4 minutes just until the shrimp is done (when the shrimp turn pink).

 Test for salt and serve over rice.

-Shrimp are sold by the count.
-The count for large is 31 to 35 per pound.
-You can buy them as is, or peeled and devein
+Shrimp are sold by the count and the size you use is up to you.
+The size I prefer for dishes like this is the 26/30 or 31/35 count per pound.
+You can buy them as is, or peeled and deveined.